LeonTipton/comp2850-minimal-solution/portfolio/protocol-tasks.md

 **Top 3 priorities for redesign**:

 1. SR speaks but no subtitles
-2. Updating task counter
+2. No method for theme change
-3. No method for theme change
+3. Add details input

 **How to complete this table** (decision tree):